-Our final topic in the “Philosophy of Art Class” is “What is the role of the artist in society?”
+Our final conversation in the “Philosophy of Art Class” is “What is the role of the artist in society?”
 What is the role of the painter, musician, sculptor, playwright, dancer, architect or poet in society?
 Who gives them this role?
 Is their role an ethical one that necessarily connects to moral values of justice, or peace, or hope?
 Is their role to be the revolutionary or marginalized prophet?
 Or is their role to offer a way to pay attention, in simple everyday acts of imagination and creativity, that carves out an opening in a crowded shouting world?

 A few online video resources to raise some basic questions: